redox-os/website/content/news/this-month-260731.md

 - Eliminated a linear scan for blocked CPU contexts that ran on every context switch, the scan was broken into two parts and their time complexity brought down to O(log N) and O(1) from O(N).

-- Moved the data structure holding all the runnable contexts to per-CPU core, significantly reducing lock contention and ensuring better scaling for multi-core systems.
+- Moved the data structure holding all the runnable contexts to per-CPU hardware thread, significantly reducing lock contention and ensuring better scaling for multi-core systems.
 He also implemented work-stealing to go with it.

 ## ARM64 Real Hardware Fixes and Amlogic Meson UART ARM64 Support